antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

    bootgen -image /path/to/image.bif -o i parallella.bin

-Result file ("parallella.bin") is bootable image that can be program into Parallella onboard flash memory.
+Result file ("parallella.bin") is bootable image that can be program into the Parallella onboard flash memory.
 More information about using bootgen and creating Zynq boot images can be found in `Zynq-7000 All Programmable SoC Software Developers Guide <http://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf>`_.

 .. _binaries: